Skip to Content

 Manuscript Preparation and Submission Instructions

-Submissions that have not followed these basic requirements will be returned to the author(s) for reformatting before the review process commences.
+Submissions that have not followed these basic requirements will be returned to the author(s) for reformatting before the review process begins.

 • Superscripts and subscripts: 14C and H2O (do not use manually-raised reduced-point type).